abdulazizasiri/Software_Design_Architecture/Object_Oriented_Design/Object-Oriented Design/README.md

 ## UML

-- State Diagram
+- State Diagram: Shows how system interact with its components in response to events.

 - Sequence Digram is pretty cool thing to do to organize your program.